 When you have thyroid dysfunction, it can impact your energy levels and even your weight.
 Hypothyroidism occurs when the thyroid gland does not produce enough thyroid hormones.
 Conversely, hyperthyroidism occurs when the thyroid gland produces too many thyroid hormones.

-Hyperthyroidism increases your metabolism, resulting in unexpected weight loss, anxiety, and an increased heart rate.
-Hyperthyroid causes the body to use more energy, which causes more calories to be burnt.
-Women with hyperthyroidism often lose around 15 pounds during the first year if an effective hyperthyroidism treatment is not begun.
+Hyperthyroidism increases metabolism, resulting in unexpected weight loss, anxiety, and an increased heart rate.
+It causes the body to use more energy, which burns more calories.
+Without an effective hyperthyroidism treatment, women often lose around 15 pounds during the first year.
 Because the body is in overdrive, it uses more energy and can become extremely fatigued.
 Furthermore, because of the increased heart rate and anxiety, hyperthyroid women may have difficulty falling asleep and staying asleep, resulting in lower energy levels.

 Goiter

 A goiter occurs when the thyroid gland becomes inflamed.
-When this occurs, the lower part of the neck appears swollen.
-Goiters can occur when the thyroid gland produces too much or too little of the thyroid hormone.
-In the beginning, you may not experience any symptoms; however, as the goiter continues to enlarge, it can interfere with your ability to swallow or breathe.
+When this happens, the lower part of the neck appears swollen.
+Goiters can occur when the thyroid gland produces too much or too little thyroid hormone.
+Initially, you may not experience any symptoms; however, as the goiter enlarges, it can interfere with your ability to swallow or breathe.
 You may also experience hoarseness and coughing as the goiter presses on the trachea.

 Mood Swings Mood Swings - Symptoms of Thyroid Problems in Females

-Hypothyroidism causes fatigue, low energy levels and mood disorders.
-Changes in your appearance like thinning hair and weight gain along with a decreased heart rate can lead to low motivation and depression.
-If you are feeling blue, it could be caused by low thyroid levels in the blood.
+Hypothyroidism causes fatigue, low energy levels, and mood disorders.
+Changes in your appearance, like thinning hair and weight gain, along with a decreased heart rate, can lead to low motivation and depression.
+If you are feeling blue, it could be the result of low thyroid levels in the blood.

 Hyperthyroidism causes anxiety and jitteriness due to an increased heart rate and high blood pressure.
-If you are feeling anxious, talk with your doctor to see if you have hyperthyroidism.
+If you are feeling anxious, talk to your doctor to see if you have hyperthyroidism.

 Thinning Hair